carissalow/rapids/docs/usage/installation.rst

 #.
 Configure the database connection:

     - Create an empty file called `.env` in the root directory (``rapids/``)
-    - Add the following lines and replace your database specific credentials (user, password, host, and database):
+    - Add the following lines and replace your database-specific credentials (user, password, host, and database):

         .. code-block:: bash